Flint Water Crisis Deaths Likely Surpass Official Toll

 By October of 2014, the county health department had completed a preliminary investigation, and some state officials expressed concerns about a link between the outbreak and the water system, according to internal emails released through a public records request.
-That month, the governor’s office was notified.
 But state officials waited until January 2016 — nearly 15 months — to tell the public.

 State officials have maintained they didn’t have enough information about the outbreak to warn the public earlier.
 “Certainly our investigation into the outbreak was occurring regardless of whether or not a public notice went out,” Minicuci said.

-In May 2018, the health department issued a report linking the legionella outbreak to a local healthcare facility: McLaren Flint Hospital.
+In May 2018, the health department issued a report linking the legionella outbreak to the McLaren Flint Hospital.